afedoruk/guides/sites/all/modules/fb/README.txt

 To install:

-- Make sure you have an up-to-date PHP client from facebook.
+- Make sure you have a PHP client from facebook (version < 3.0.0).
+  The 3.0.0 or higher versions are not supported by this version of Drupal for Facebook.
   Download from http://github.com/facebook/php-sdk.
   Extract the files, and place them in sites/all/libraries/facebook-php-sdk.

+  If you have the Libraries API module installed, you may place the files in another recognised location (such as sites/all/libraries), providing that the directory is named 'facebook-php-sdk'.

-  Or, To find the php-sdk in any other directory, edit your settings.php to include a line similar to this (add to section where
-  $conf variable is defined, or very end of settings.php.
+  Or, to manually set the location of the php-sdk in any other directory, edit your settings.php to include a line similar to this (add to the section where the $conf variable is defined, or the very end of settings.php.
 And customize the path as needed.):

   $conf['fb_api_file'] = 'sites/all/libraries/facebook-php-sdk/src/facebook.php';